jabbate19/devcade-api/README.md

+# Devcade API

+This is the API that powers the website and the cabinet.

 - Download project and run `npm install`
 - Use `npm run dev` to start the development server.
 - If a `.env` file does not currently exist in the repo root directory, create one with: